ohmage/gwt-front-end/README.md

 This is the ohmage browser front end.
 For the associated server application, check out the ohmage server repo [here](https://github.com/cens/ohmageServer).

 The majority of this code is written in Java and compiled to JavaScript using the included GWT libraries.
-To compile the code, make sure java and javac are installed and run `ant clean dist buildwar`.
+To compile the code, make sure java and javac are installed and run `ant clean build buildwar`.
 This creates a Java EE war file which can then be placed into a Servlet container.
 The app has been tested in Tomcat and developed using Eclipse and the associated Eclipse GWT tools.